Skip to Main Content

 In Tasmania and the two mainland territories, there is only a Magistrates Court below the Supreme Court.

-In the three external terrritories there is a Supreme Court and a Magistrates Court or Court of Pettty Sessions.
+In the three external territories there is a Supreme Court and a Magistrates Court or Court of Petty Sessions.
 The Supreme Courts are mostly staffed by judges of other courts, usually the Federal Court.
 Appeals from territorial courts lie to the full Federal Court.

 State and territory courts can sometimes exercise federal jurisdiction.
 Both state and federal courts can exercise "accrued jurisdiction," which allows them to hear all issues arising from a single set of facts, providing the particular court has jurisdiction to hear the principal cause of action.